QGIS: Fieldwork Data Collection

 • Under Constraints tick Not Null and Enforce not null constraint

-• We don’t need to change anything else for Name, we just want to make it mandatory
+• We don’t need to change anything else for ID, we just want to make it mandatory

 • Click Photo